Finasteride and dutasteride are two of the most widely known and frequently used 5α-reductase inhibitors available

-Most studies of long-term finasteride use show few, if any, users experiencing any sexual side effects from the treatment.
+Most studies of long-term finasteride use corroborate that long-term side effects are rare.
 A 1992 study of finasteride resulted in no reports of negative sexual side effects in the 895 men that used the treatment for 12 months, even at a 5mg daily dose.

 Over the course of 24 months, the only negative side effects reported were reduced libido and ejaculation issues, which affected approximately one percent of patients.